gecko0307/dagon/doc/Post-Processing.md

 Motion blur simulates the streaking of moving objects or the camera during exposure.
 Dagon implements velocity-based motion blur, using Monte Carlo sampling based on a per-pixel motion vector buffer computed from camera and object movement.

+Motion blur parameters (for render.conf):

+* `motionBlur.enabled` - enabled or disables motion blur.
+Default is `false`
+* `motionBlur.samples` -
+* `motionBlur.framerate` -
+* `motionBlur.randomness` -
+* `motionBlur.minDistance` -
+* `motionBlur.maxDistance` -
+* `motionBlur.radialBlurAmount` -

 ## Lens Distortion

 Lens distortion simulates optical imperfections of a lens such as barrel distortion and chromatic aberration.
 Dagon implements an efficient and visually plausible lens distortion filter based on code by Jaume Sanchez Elias from [Wagner](https://github.com/spite/Wagner) composer.

+Lens distortion parameters (for render.conf):

+* `lensDistortion.enabled` - enabled or disables motion blur.
+Default is `false`
+* `lensDistortion.scale` -
+* `lensDistortion.dispersion` -

 ## Glow

-Glow (or bloom) enhances bright areas of the image, simulating light scattering in a lens.
-Dagon implements a threshold + blur approach, isolating bright regions, blurring them, and blending them back to the original scene.
+Glow (sometimes called bloom) is used to emphasize bright areas of the image, simulating light scattering/bleeding in an optical system.
+Dagon implements a threshold + blur approach, isolating bright regions, blurring them, and blending them back with the original scene.
 It uses [multipass separable Gaussian blur implementation](https://github.com/Experience-Monks/glsl-fast-gaussian-blur) by Matt DesLauriers, an extremely optimized algorithm that allows large blur radii.

+* `glow.enabled` - enabled or disables glow.
+Default is `false`
+* `glow.viewScale` -
+* `glow.threshold` -
+* `glow.intensity` -
+* `glow.radius` -

 ## Tonemap